 - Lower upfront purchase price

-- Lower installation costs
+- Lower installation costs in most cases

 - Widely compatible with existing plumbing